opiproject/opi-prov-life/boot/REBOOT.md

 ```

 ## 2: Host reboots

+When Host reboots we want to notify DPU about this fact.

 * Host can choose to reboot in different ways (shell, ipmi)
 * Maybe we can use somehow PCIe PERST signal to notify DPU that host reboots